 Structural Assessments

 Reconsideration request of local program decision.
 A party requesting reconsideration must file a written request for reconsideration with the HRRP to request a review within thirty (30) calendar days of the date of the Award Acknowledgement Letter.
 The written request must include specific information relating to the reconsideration of the HRPP decision.
 HRRP will acknowledge receipt of the request.
-HRRP will respond in writing to the request no later than fifteen (15) working days after the date of receipt of the request.
+HRRP will respond in writing to the request no later than fifteen (15) working days where practicable after the date of receipt of the request.
 The response may take one of the following actions:

 Acknowledgment of receipt of the request for reconsideration and notification that the review of the applicant file may take longer than fifteen (15) working days;